 How we protect your data

-Any personal data held within our website depends on the security of the service provider, although user access control (passwords, file permissions etc) is configured to limit gross intrusion.
+Any personal data held within our website depends on the security of our service providers, although we have firewalls and user access control (passwords, file permissions etc) to limit gross intrusion.

 What data breach procedures we have in place

 What third parties we receive data from

 Automattic (Jetpack), Google and Siteground provide website usage statistics.